4 Top Reasons For A Website Redesign [And More]

 About 80% of Internet users use a smartphone to browse the web—and that number will only continue to grow.
 If you include the people who also use tablets or gaming consoles, this adds up to an audience beyond the hundreds of thousands that want responsive, valuable user experiences (UX) on their handheld or gaming devices.
 Mobile users have made it clear that they want a similar (if not the same or better) experience as on their desktop.
 If your competitor’s site has a responsive design and your site does not, they already have the advantage.
 To find out if your site is mobile-friendly (and responsive) use Google’s Mobile-Friendly Test.

 Your Competitors Newly Redesigned Site Is Taking Traffic Away From Yours

-If you’re wondering where to begin, perform a quick search for “website competitor analysis tools” to jump start the process.
+If you’re wondering where to begin, perform a quick search for “website competitor analysis tools” to jump-start the process.
 This way, you can get a lead on (if you haven’t already) on who your competitors are and what they’re doing.
-You might be surprised what you find.
+You might be surprised by what you find.

 You Haven’t Incorporated SEO In Your Design

 If you want to rank highly, your website MUST be optimized these days.
 Search engine optimization (SEO) has become a staple step in growth-driven design.
 Optimizing images, using proper keyword techniques, and integrating basic meta marries perfectly with responsive web design as it has everything to do with site speed, your site’s credibility, and the relevancy of your content.
 All of these things are important to show Google, other search engines, and (most importantly) your audience recognize just how awesome your site really is.
 Strategy and implementation can be challenging at times, so it can be a huge relief to have a web design team that truly understands the unique relationship between responsive design and SEO. 😉 😉 😉